hari-1462/AWS-Projex/README.md

 STEP 3: Click "Add build".

 STEP 4: Create Fleet for your Game.
-          Fleet: A fleet is a grouping of one or more instances (virtual machines)                    that work together to host game server processes.
+          A fleet is a grouping of one or more instances (virtual machines)                    that work together to host game server processes.
                  Each fleet is associated with a particular build of your game
                  server code.
 A build represents the version of your game server                      that you want to deploy.